jasonswearingen/xlib-monorepo/readme.md

 - publishing:  ensure xlib ecosystem can be published to npm
 - basic react e2e: proof of concept using react to setup a real app (including ssl and dev vs production env)
 - documentation:  proper code documentation, auto-gen from source
+  - functional doc system using ```api-extractor``` via the ```@xlib/xlib-docs``` website project.
+  - if we need to change in the future, consider using https://github.com/tgreyuk/typedoc-plugin-markdown
 - doc site:  a documenation site with full text search and versioning
 - modern promise libary

 # development

+## tagline
+Your isomorphic, swiss army knife, utility library

 ## env setup
 - core dev env